 Don’t get me wrong– I love Penn State.
 I believe it’s a nationwide, if not worldwide, problem.
 I don’t think people outside of the realm of mental illness understand its scope.
 OCD alone affects 1 in 40 people.
 Think about that number, and then remember that OCD is just one of many common mental health conditions.
 As I grow older, I find that more and more of my friends also suffer from mental health conditions.
 Mental health disorders are not uncommon.

 I am not an expert in healthcare or counseling services by any means.
 I don’t have an answer of how to remedy this problem.
 I just know it’s not enough.
 Not yet.
-I hope to see that in my lifetime.
+I hope to see that fixed in my lifetime.